Alfresco/alfresco-anaxes-hello-world/README.md

 	helm install stable/nginx-ingress --namespace example
 ```

-6. Navigate to the 'hello-world/helm' folder and update the chart dependencies to pull the postgres chart used to deploy the db.
+6. Navigate to the 'helm' folder and update the chart dependencies to pull the postgres chart used to deploy the db.

 ```bash
 helm dep update hello-world-app